trainlinerecruitment/room-availability/README.md

 <u>**Please ensure you read the notes below before start thinking about the scenario**</u>

-Good luck! :)
+Good luck! 🙂

-## Notes
+### Notes

 - You may utilise any libraries and frameworks you wish to achieve the business scenario above.
+- The purpose of this exercise is NOT to get to the end, but instead it is for you to show us your coding, problem solving and communication skills.
-- Please ensure though that you don't prepare any code in advance, we would like to see you work on this exercise from scratch during the interview call :)
+- Please don't prepare any code in advance - we would like to see you work on this exercise from scratch during the interview call 🙂
-- An optional templated solution is [provided here for candidates](https://github.com/trainlinerecruitment/starter-solution-csharp) if you would like to use it - It is completely optional to use this; and you can start from scratch on the day if you prefer.
+- Optional "starter solutions" are [provided here for candidates](https://github.com/trainlinerecruitment/starter-solution-csharp) if you would like to clone and use them please do - This is completely optional; and you can start from scratch with `File > New` on the day if you prefer.
 - We would like you approach this problem with a **"Production Mindset"**; think about how you would solve this problem as you would any production code/system.

 ---